Tailored QLTS Training for US Attorneys

 The assessments are administered by Kaplan QLTS on behalf of the Solicitors Regulation Authority (SRA), which is the regulatory body of the Law Society of England and Wales (the equivalent organization to a State Bar Association in the US).
 Kaplan is a sole assessment provider and is not permitted to offer training for the assessments.

 Unlike the QLTT, there is no experience requirement or training to complete!
-All you need is to pass two assessments (written and practical) before you can gain admission to the Roll of Solicitors of England and Wales.
+All you need is to pass two assessments (written and practical) before you can apply for admission to the Roll of Solicitors of England and Wales.

 The first assessment (which must be passed before attempting the practical assessment) is the MCT – Multiple Choice Test.
 This format is very similar to the Multistate Bar Exam (MBE).
 The MCT includes 180 questions with five possible answers covering several practice areas in English law.
 The test is divided into two periods of two hours and 45 minutes each, with 90 questions in each session.

 The purpose of the MCT is to measure the examinee’s knowledge and understanding of established standards related to a newly qualified solicitor in England and Wales.
 Upon successful completion of the MCT, you will be eligible to attempt the practical assessment of the QLTS – the OSCE – Objective Structured Clinical Examination.

 The OSCE tests several skills: interviewing and advocacy/oral presentation (known as OSCE Part I), and online legal research, legal drafting and legal writing (known as OSCE Part II).
 The OSCE runs across several days and is conducted in the context of the three practice areas of Business Law and Practice, Litigation and Property Law.

 The two elements of the QLTS are closed-book exams – no materials are permitted to be used during the assessments.